Points-development/Points-project/App/README.md

 # points-app
-Android app for a point system
+Android app for a point system test